Cookies on this website

 data dictionary

-This data dictionary contains variables on dietary and other information collected at recruitment in the EPIC-Oxford study.
+This data dictionary [Excel spreadsheet] contains variables on dietary and other information collected at recruitment in the EPIC-Oxford study.

 Consent and confidentiality

 Information is received in confidence, and we have promised study participants that their information and biological samples will be treated with absolute confidentiality and will only be used for medical research.
-See our postal consent form and blood consent forms.
+See our postal consent form [PDF] and blood consent forms [PDF].

 Our data sharing model

-The majority of requests to analyse EPIC-Oxford data also seek to analyse data from the whole EPIC-Europe collaboration.
-The data sharing guidance for accessing EPIC-Europe data can be found at the EPIC website hosted by the World Health Organization’s International Agency for Research on Cancer.
+EPIC-Oxford is part of the EPIC-Europe collaboration.
+The data sharing guidance for accessing EPIC-Europe data, which includes EPIC-Oxford, can be found at the EPIC website hosted by the World Health Organization’s International Agency for Research on Cancer.
 EPIC-Europe data have been used widely by the international research community, in particular in global scientific consortia working on dietary, lifestyle, hormonal, genetic and other exposures in relation to the risk of a wide range of cancers and other chronic diseases.
-Requests to analyse EPIC-Europe data are considered by the EPIC Steering Committee, which includes two representative from EPIC-Oxford.
+Requests to analyse EPIC-Europe data are considered by the EPIC Steering Committee, which includes two representatives from EPIC-Oxford.